I lost my dad, not to Covid, but to complications following heart surgery. I can’t tell you how glad I am that we talked about it before he went in

 The best laid plans…

 The pneumonia led to coughing, he cracked open his sternum and went back into theatre.
 He contracted a superbug infection that took microbiology some time to find.
 And just when we thought we were over the hump, he had a massive internal bleed, necessitating some four or five further operations.
 He spent weeks on a ventilator, getting weaker and weaker.
+Jesus, but the NHS staff were just extraordinary, humbling, during those days.
+Those people are angels.

 We have no way of knowing how much he was aware of throughout this entire experience, because we weren’t allowed to see him for much of it.
 And when we could, he was bonkers.
 It was heart-breaking.
 He knew how much we loved him, that’s about all I can take out of this.
 I know he knew.
 It’s some small comfort.